Charles & Colvard Faces Possible Nasdaq Delisting

 The company said it expects to report a net loss that is “a significant change” compared with the net loss of $19.6 million reported last year.

-It attributed the anticipated increase in net loss to income tax expense and the impact of a $5.9 million inventory write-down due to “pricing pressures and constrained consumer demand.”
+It attributed the anticipated change in net loss to no income tax expense this year versus $5.9 million last year and the impact of a $5.9 million inventory write-down last year due to “pricing pressures and constrained consumer demand" that it will not have this fiscal year.

 Charles & Colvard is best known for its moissanite jewelry but branched out into lab-grown diamonds in 2020, and lab-grown diamond prices have fallen precipitously since then.